mst803/IPL_Scorecard_Prediction_using_Machine_Learning/README.md

     Evaluation Metrics: The model's performance is assessed using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
 This helps in understanding how well the model is performing and where it might need improvement.

-    Deployment: Once the model proves to be effective, it can be deployed as a web application, API, or any other accessible format for users to get real-time predictions for upcoming IPL matches.
+    Deployment: The model is deployed using streamlit to get real-time predictions for upcoming IPL matches.

 ### Requirements